 What are the recommended tours after the Inca Trail?

-• Rainbow Mountain is the best day tour in Cusco after the Inca Trail.
-This fantastic hike takes you to the colored mountain at 5200 meters and the Red Valley.
+• Rainbow Mountain: The best and most popular day tour from Cusco after the Machu Picchu Inca Trail.
+This fantastic hike takes you to the 5200-meter-high colored mountain and the Red Valley.

 • You can travel to Puno by bus and explore the floating islands.

-Inca Trail is the most popular trek in South America; only 500 permits are sold daily.
+The Machu Picchu Inca Trail is the most popular trek in South America; only 500 permits are sold daily, and this number includes porters, tour guides, chefs, and travelers.
 Make sure you book far in advance to get your preferred date.

-We recommend booking at least 6 months in advance for the high season.
-We recommend booking at least 3 months in advance for the slow season.
+We recommend booking at least 6 months in advance for the high season (April to October) and 4 months in advance for the slow season (November to March).

-Our team will contact you to offer alternative tours or dates if the travel date is sold out.
+If The Classic Inca Trail is sold out, the team will contact you to offer alternative dates or tours to Machu Picchu.
 It's important to note that submitting the payment does not guarantee an Inca Trail permit.
-You must always wait for manual confirmation from our team indicating that we have successfully secured the Inca Trai permits.
-This process could take around 24 hours; if weekend, the confirmation will be sent on Mondays.
+You must always wait for manual confirmation from our team indicating that we have successfully secured the Inca Trail permits.
+This process could take around 24 hours; if it is a weekend, the confirmation will be sent on Mondays.

 How many people are allowed in each group?

-Is it better to have a group of 8 people or 12 to 16?
+Is it better to have a group of 6 to 8 or 12 to 16?

 • Groups of 8 people or fewer will only be allowed 1 tour guide